 Elderberry (Sambucus) is a large bush or shrub that is native to the U.S. and Europe.
 The bush produces bluish-black fruit in bunches that are used in wines, juices, jellies, and jams.
 The berries themselves are quite bitter, so they are rarely eaten by themselves.
 Interested in growing your own elderberries?
 Read on for more information.

 How to Grow Elderberry Plants

 Make sure you do your elderberry planting early in the spring.
-After you plant your cultivars, be sure to water them so they get a good start.
+After planting, be sure to water them so they get a good start.

 Care of Elderberries

 The first two years after planting elderberry bushes, you should let them grow wildly.
 Do not prune and do not bother picking the berries.
-After that, you can prune the elderberry bushes in the early spring by cutting them back and removing all the dead areas.
+After that, you can prune the elderberry bushes in early spring by cutting them back and removing all the dead areas.
 This way, the bushes will grow and produce a lot of berries for you.

 Right around mid-August and mid-September, there is a 5- to 15-day ripening period.
 This is the time when you want to begin harvesting elderberries.
 Be sure to pick them before the birds do, and enjoy!